 The plot of Scarlet is also kind of a mess that relies much too heavily on conveniences.
 For example, we’re told that it usually takes 5 hunters to take down one rampaging werewolf, but that Finé is able to fight several at a time by herself.
 Yet no one in the L.E.A. questions why Finé is such a freakishly-strong fighter!

 With its clumsy story-telling and uncomfortable romance, I didn’t wind up enjoying Scarlet very much and I don’t think I’ll be picking up the next volume.
-If you’ve been craving a yuri story that’s dark and action packed, then it’s possible that you’ll get more enjoyment out of this manga than I did, but I generally wouldn’t recommend it.
+If you’ve been craving a yuri story that’s dark and action-packed, then it’s possible that you’ll get more enjoyment out of this manga then I did, but I generally wouldn’t recommend it.

 Final Score: 6 out of 10

 For more information on this manga, check out Seven Seas website: https://sevenseasentertainment.com/books/scarlet-vol-1/

 What did you think of this manga?
 Did anyone else think this was about vampires?
 Let me know in the comments.

 Yeah, yeah, I know, never judge a book by its cover… but if I were on a game show, I’d probably have bet all my money on this being a vampire series.
 XD

 LikeLiked by 1 person

 Glad I’m not the only one 🙂